Tread soft on the stones that lie under your feet

 He was buried in St Bartholomew's Church, Haslemere, and his funeral was attended by senior officers including four Divisional Superintendents and a column of thirty-two constables, all wearing ceremonial mourning sashes.
 29 July 2015 marked the 160th anniversary of his death.

-A short biography entitled 'Inspector William Donaldson (1807-1855) – The First Surrey County Police Officer to be killed while on duty', by Henry F Pelham (2015), can be found in the Surrey History Centre library.
+A biography entitled 'Inspector William Donaldson (1807-1855) – The First Surrey County Police Officer to be killed while on duty', by Henry F Pelham (2020), can be found in the Surrey History Centre library.